Share this

 • Professor Frances Williams, King's College, London

-Registration and Call for Abstracts is now open.
+Registration closes Friday 22 November.
+Call for Abstracts is now closed.

 Please contact Jacqueline Pearson (jacqueline.pearson1@nhs.scot) if you wish to request an exhibitor stand.